jeffgortmaker/pyblp/docs/api.rst

    ProblemResults.run_lm_test
    ProblemResults.run_wald_test

-In addition to class attributes, other post-estimation outputs can be estimated market-by-market with the following methods, which each return an array.
+In addition to class attributes, other post-estimation outputs can be estimated market-by-market with the following methods, each of which return an array.

 .. autosummary::
    :toctree: _api